 24 in 24 Blog Series - Shaping the Future of UHI Shetland

 This week’s blog is by Professor Jane Lewis, Principal and CEO of UHI Shetland.
-Colleges Scotland is marking the diversity and variety of work that Scotland’s 24 colleges do with our new blog series, 24 in 2024.
+Colleges Scotland is marking the diversity and variety of work that Scotland’s 24 colleges do with our blog series, 24 in 2024.

 In a few short weeks, the Scottish Parliament will hear from Ministers on their plans for funding each part of the public sector in 2025/26.
 Colleges as part of the Education and Skills portfolio will be watching carefully to understand the level of investment that is available.
 Colleges Scotland have recently made a compelling case in a Budget Submission on behalf of all 24 colleges in Scotland which, if the investment was granted, would bring some stability to the college sector.
 Audit Scotland in it’s most recent college finance report show there has been a real terms 17% cut in college investment since 2021/22 – a very stark drop.